Marc-Anderson/multirotor-rate-converter/README.md

 ## Frequently Asked Questions (FAQ)

 ### How do you ensure the rates are accurate?
 The rate calculations are derived directly from the [Betaflight Configurator](https://github.com/betaflight/betaflight-configurator) repository.
-This tool simply borrows their rate calculation file and gaves it a new place to show off its curves.
+This tool simply borrows their rate calculation file and gives it a new place to show off its curves.

 ### How does the automatic rate conversion work?
 There are two methods for rate calculation:
-1. **API-Based Calculation:** This method takes 10 data points from the source curve and uses non-linear least squares to find the best fit for the desired rate type.
+1. **API-Based Calculation:** This method takes 10 data points from the source curve and uses non-linear least squares to(try to) find the best fit for the desired rate type.
 2. **Local Gradient Descent:** This method uses 500 data points and Mean Squared Error (MSE) to identify the best fit.

 ### Why are there two calculation methods?
-The on-device gradient descent calculation was developed as a proof of concept to potentially eliminate monthly server costs.
+The on-device gradient descent calculation was developed as a proof of concept to potentially reduce monthly server costs.
 However, the API-based calculation is faster and the max rate is generally more accurate to the input.

 ## Feature Ideas
 - Implementation of different themes.